TUDSSL/BFree/README.md

 # BFree

-This is the official public repository for a **battery-free** prototping platform with [CircuitPython](https://circuitpython.org/) for the [Adafruit Metro M0 Express](https://www.adafruit.com/product/3505).
+This is the official public repository for a **battery-free** prototyping platform with [CircuitPython](https://circuitpython.org/) for the [Adafruit Metro M0 Express](https://www.adafruit.com/product/3505).
 This repository contains all the sources needed to get started using CircuitPython without any batteries!

 ## Project Overview